araobp/stm32-mcu/README.md

 ## Evaluation

-STMicro has given me NUCLEO-L476RG and NUCLEO-F401RE with expansion boards for free at trade shows this year.
+STMicro has given me NUCLEO-L476RG and NUCLEO-F401RE with expansion boards for free at trade shows in year 2018.
 Thanks a lot to STMicro!

 ### [NUCLEO-F401RE](http://www.st.com/en/evaluation-tools/nucleo-f401re.html) board